 The two most recent course syllabi are available as a sample.
 Please click to download:

 Enrollment in the course is limited to 40 students and is by competitive application only.
 In order to be considered for admission, students must show that they intend to fulfill the requirements of the entire course.
 Students must take both semesters of the seminar for academic credit, complete the summer research/internship requirement, and attend a variety of special events.
-The application deadline for the 2015 class is Monday, October 27th.
+Application details for the 2016 course will be announced in September.